Table of contents

 When some workers can achieve better results only on their computing power and access to technology, it diminishes workplace democracy.
 A companies team of developers in Colombia or India should have the same devices as their marketing team in New York.

 The same goes for talent and opportunity.
-There may be a talented IT specialist in Guatemala, but they are excluded from the hiring process because they can’t receive a data-compliant laptop.
+There may be a talented IT specialist in Guatemala, but they are excluded from hiring because they can’t receive a data-compliant laptop.

 GroWrk is building a global network of vendors and partners to solve this supply chain crisis.
 With their catalog, you can send laptops and other devices to over 150 countries in the world.